tianocore-docs/edk2-BuildSpecification/2_design_discussion/24_typical_flash_part_layout.md

 image must be provided.
 These non-standard compression, encryption, signing or verification mechanisms are applied to a GUIED encapsulation section.
 Each method needs a unique GUID, however the methods may be applied to images more than once per FD image.
-This is done in order to facility recovery and updates (called capsules).
+This is done in order to facilitate recovery and updates (called capsules).
 Other areas in flash may be reserved for non-volatile (NV) data storage, fault tolerant working (FTW) space or vital product data (VPD) areas.
 These other regions are not defined in the PI specification, and